Esri/geodev-hackerlabs/develop/wab/add_custom_widget_to_app/lab.md

 In this lab you will create a custom widget for Web AppBuilder.

 1. Create a New Default (2D)app in Web App Builder.
-Give it a title `Custom Widget App` and click `Ok`.
+Give it a title `Custom Widget App` and click `OK`.

 2. Click the Plateau Theme and click `Save`.